Greater Tuna: History

-Charles H. Duggan produced national tours of "Greater Tuna", "A Tuna Christmas" and "Red, White & Tuna" for twenty-six years.
-Williams and Sears regularly tour the country to perform all four plays, with Howard directing.
+Charles H. Duggan produced national tours of Greater Tuna, A Tuna Christmas, and Red, White and Tuna for twenty-six years.
+Williams and Sears regularly toured the country to perform all four plays, with Howard directing.
+Regional productions included a 2000 staging by St. Vincent Summer Theatre and a 2002 production by No Name Players.

-An HBO Special of Greater Tuna, produced by Embassy Television and Norman Lear, was aired in 1984.
-However, due to copyright conflicts between Embassy Television and the original copyright claimants (Joe Sears, Jaston Williams & Ed Howard) the broadcast was limited to only 3 months in 1984.
-It has never been broadcast again.
-Rare VHS taped copies have been sold on eBay in excess of $100.

-Sears and Williams did command performances of both Greater Tuna and A Tuna Christmas at the White House for President George H. W. Bush and Barbara Bush.
+An HBO special of Greater Tuna, produced by Embassy Television and Norman Lear, aired in 1984.
+Because of copyright conflicts between Embassy Television and the original copyright claimants, Sears, Williams, and Howard, the broadcast was limited to three months in 1984 and has not been rebroadcast.
+Sears and Williams also performed both Greater Tuna and A Tuna Christmas at the White House for President George H. W. Bush and Barbara Bush.

-According to the play's official web site, by 1985, Greater Tuna was the most-produced play in the United States.
-A videotaped performance of Greater Tuna (but not the Lear HBO production) is available on VHS and DVD.
+According to the play's official website, by 1985, Greater Tuna was the most-produced play in the United States.
+A videotaped performance of Greater Tuna, separate from the Lear HBO production, is available on VHS and DVD.